In This Article

-ZZ plants can withstand low-light spaces and can adapt to conditions from full to partial shade, although they do best when grown in bright indirect light.
+ZZ plants can withstand low light and adapt to conditions from full to partial shade, although they do best when grown in bright, indirect light.
 An east-facing window that gets only morning light or a north-facing window are good options for ZZ plants.
 Too much sunlight can create brown spots on your plant’s leaves.

 Plant your ZZ in a well-drained, all-purpose potting mix or a growing medium that’s three parts all-purpose mix and one part succulent soil mix.
-These tropicals need temperatures no lower than around 65 degrees at night.
-While their natural habitat is humid, ZZs can also adapt to lower-humidity indoor spaces as well.
+These tropical plants need temperatures no lower than 65 degrees at night.
+While their natural habitat is humid, ZZ plants can adapt to low-humidity indoor spaces as well.

-Step 1: Prepare a clean glass or jar and fill it about halfway with clean water.
-To reduce the risk of rot, you can use a small container of well-draining moist soil instead.
+Step 1: Prepare a clean glass filled halfway with water.
+To reduce the risk of root rot, you can also use a small container of moist, well-draining soil instead.

 Step 2: With a clean, sharp blade, cut through the leaf as close to the base as possible.
-Remove any leaflets growing on the bottom six to eight inches of this leaf (these can be propagated separately).
+Remove any leaflets growing on the bottom 6 to 8 inches—these can be propagated separately.